Harsh301204/ReminderService/README.md

 - created a jobs file in utils folder
 - will write some cron jobs logic to send notifications
 - now will write a function to fetch pending emails in our service layer and call that with our cron we setted

+- will install amqplib node package to use rabbit mq
+-